-- 5.2 Accommodation Costs - 5.2.1 Students coming to the University for the first time (including direct entrants), who will be studying for a full academic year and who live out with the Edinburgh (EH) postcode area are eligible to apply for accommodation through the University.
+5.2 Accommodation Costs

+- 5.2.1 Students coming to the University for the first time (including direct entrants), who will be studying for a full academic year and who live out with the Edinburgh (EH) postcode area are eligible to apply for accommodation through the University.
 This may be third party accommodation, which has been carefully selected by the University. - 5.2.2 You apply for accommodation online, once you are holding an unconditional firm offer of admission.
 Students who apply and make the required £500 advance rent payment by the relevant deadline are guaranteed accommodation. - 5.2.3 If you are allocated accommodation through the University, you will sign a tenancy document which is legally binding and means you are liable for all rents for the full duration of your tenancy.
 Full details of the application process, deadlines, and policies can be found on our Accommodation Website.

-- 5.3 Graduation Costs - 5.3.1 Students who, at the end of their period of study, meet the academic requirements for their award will be eligible to graduate and receive their parchment.
-Attendance at the graduation ceremony is not mandatory, however if you choose to attend your graduation ceremony, you will be responsible for paying the graduation costs.
-Full details of the costs associated with attending the graduation and additional ticket costs, can be found on myNapier. - 5.3.2 Students who do not wish to attend the graduation ceremony can choose to graduate In Absentia to receive their parchment.
-Students will be required to meet the costs associated with this, full details of which can be found on myNapier. - 5.3.3 Replacement parchments for graduates can be provided at a cost of £45.
+5.3 Graduation Costs

+- 5.3.1 Students who, at the end of their period of study, meet the academic requirements for their award will be eligible to graduate and receive their parchment.
+Attendance at the graduation ceremony is not mandatory, however if you choose to attend your graduation ceremony, paying the associated ceremony costs.
+Full details of the costs associated with attending the graduation ceremony, including cancellation and additional ticket costs, can be found on myNapier. - 5.3.2 Students who do not wish to attend the graduation ceremony can choose to graduate In Absentia to receive their parchment.
+Full details of this process can be found on myNapier. - 5.3.3 Replacement parchments for graduates can be provided at a cost of £45.

-- 5.4 Other Costs and Charges - 5.4.1 Charges will also apply where requests are made for replacement Student ID Cards, copies of transcripts, official letters or diploma supplements.
+5.4 Other Costs and Charges

+- 5.4.1 Charges will also apply where requests are made for replacement Student ID Cards, copies of transcripts, official letters or diploma supplements.
 Full details can be found at our Student Records Shop - 5.4.2 Students should be aware that charges are made for printing within the University.
 Full information can be found at myNapier - 5.4.3 Students who use the Library will be responsible for payment of any charges incurred due to the late return or loss of items.

 Full information can be found at myNapier - 5.4.4 Where attendance on a fieldtrip is a compulsory or optional part of your programme of study, we will include this information in the Fees Section of our Courses Webpage, including details of the costs. - 5.4.5 Students should be aware that a resit examination fee will be applied unless you are re-sitting as a 'first attempt'.
 Full details of these charges can be found at myNapier.

-6. Criminal Convictions, Protecting

-Vulnerable Group (PVG) Checks &

-Fitness to Practise
+Criminal Convictions, Protecting Vulnerable Group (PVG) Checks & Fitness to Practise